 Travel to certain foreign locations may be governed by export control laws.
 U.S. government regulations restrict some financial transactions and exchange with countries that are sanctioned.

 In some cases, an export license may be required for items including software, technology or other information given to foreign persons.

 A good example of this would is loaning someone a USB drive, laptop, or other digital device with stored information.
 The U.S. Department of State's website has information on what can be taken and what cannot be taken to certain countries along with notifications of countries under sanction or warnings for related criminal activity.

-If it is determined that the country the traveler is planning travel to is under sanction, it is imperative that the traveler contact the Chair of International Programs in order to determine how best to proceed.
+If it is determined that the country to which you will travel is under sanction, it is imperative that you contact the Global Engagement Office to determine how best to proceed.

-U.S. Department of State Bureau of Consular Affairs: New Leveled Travel Advisory System
+For comprehensive information on the new leveled Travel Advisory System, visit this website: U.S. Department of State Bureau of Consular Affairs: New Leveled Travel Advisory System.

 Notice of Nondiscrimination